Yerry Mina: International career

 In 2016, Mina was named to Colombia's Copa América Centenario squad, starting one game against Costa Rica.
 He played in five of Colombia's 2018 World Cup Qualifying matches from October 2016 to March 2017, and in May 2018 he was named to Colombia's final 23-man squad for the 2018 World Cup in Russia.

-At the 2018 World Cup, Mina scored three goals for Colombia, all headers.
-Mina did not play in Colombia's opening 2–1 loss with Japan, but started at centre back in each of Colombia's remaining matches.
+At the 2018 World Cup, Mina scored three goals for Colombia, all of which were headers.
+Mina did not play in Colombia's opening 2–1 loss against Japan, but started at centre back in each of Colombia's remaining matches.
 In the group stage, he scored the opening goal in a 3–0 win over Poland, then scored the lone goal in a 1–0 win over Senegal which propelled Colombia to the top of their group and into the knockout stage.
 Against England in the round of sixteen, Mina tied the scoring 1–1 in the 93rd minute to send the game into extra time.
 Colombia went on to lose the game on penalty kicks, ending their tournament.
 With his three goals, he tied the record number of goals scored by a defender in a single World Cup tournament, sharing the record with Germans Paul Breitner in 1974 and Andreas Brehme in 1990.

+Following the 2018 World Cup, Mina remained a central figure in Colombia's plans and received call-ups to every major tournament for which he was eligible.
+He was included in the 23-man squad for the 2019 Copa América in Brazil, where he started all three group-stage matches under coach Carlos Queiroz as Colombia topped a group containing Argentina, Paraguay and Qatar, conceding only one goal across those games before being eliminated on penalties by Chile in the quarter-finals.
+Two years later, he was once again called up for the 2021 Copa América (relocated to Brazil), forming part of Reinaldo Rueda's starting backline in a campaign that saw Colombia finish third; Mina played the full 90 minutes in most matches, scored in the quarter-final penalty shootout win over Uruguay, and took a penalty in the semi-final shootout against Argentina, which was saved by Emiliano Martínez in a moment that became infamous for Lionel Messi’s taunt of "Dance now" directed at him.

+Mina was also a consistent presence in Colombia's subsequent World Cup qualifying cycles and continental tournaments.
+He was called up throughout the 2022 World Cup qualifiers, starting in high-profile fixtures against Chile, Ecuador and Peru, though recurring muscle injuries at club level forced him to miss several windows as Colombia ultimately failed to reach the finals in Qatar.
+Under Néstor Lorenzo, he was again selected for the 2024 Copa América in the United States and the opening rounds of 2026 World Cup qualifying, featuring in at least one group match at Copa América before a minor muscle injury curtailed his minutes, while still being retained in the squad for leadership and experience in a largely rejuvenated defensive unit.